77Dice/PND_Notes/[3]Attacks/[1]LInk-Local Attacks.md

 [Gratuitous ARP response](https://www.practicalnetworking.net/series/arp/gratuitous-arp/) : *broadcast packet* used by hosts to “announce” their IP address to the local network *without any ARP request*

+Attacker can flood network with Gratuitous ARP responses and hosts will link IP of default GW with MAC address of Attacker

 # IPv6 Neighbor Discovery --- ARP poisoning for IPv4
 IPv6 Neighbor Discovery threats